Auxeno/diamond-ppo/roadmap.md

 ## PPO Implementation Roadmap

-### Build checkpointer
-- Checkpointer should basically just save model weights to disk periodically
-- Logic to do this can be internal for max encapsulation

 ### Verify
 - Verify GAE calculation is correct compared to CleanRL's.
 If it is that's awesome